 Hub site permissions

-Managing permissions in hub sites is dependent on the underlying type of site.
-If the site is a group-connected team site, then you should manage permissions through the Office 365 group.
+Managing the permissions of a hub site is dependent on the underlying type of site.
+If the site is a group-connected team site, then you should manage permissions through the Microsoft 365 group.
 If it's a communication site, then you should manage permissions through the SharePoint groups.

-The SharePoint administrator must specify which users can connect other sites to the hub site.
+The SharePoint admin must specify which users can connect other sites to the hub.
 This is done in the SharePoint admin center and cannot be changed by site owners.

 Giving people permissions to a site, group, or team gives them access to all site content.
 If you want to share an individual file or folder, you can do so with sharable links.
 There are three primary link types: